 Think Galactic is a pro-woman, pro-queer, and anti-racism group that dreams of a world without oppressive hierarchies.

-Think Galactic is a reading and discussion group that rose out of three anarchists from Chicago’s experiences with Wiscon, the world’s leading feminist science fiction convention.
+Think Galactic is a reading and discussion group that rose out of the experiences of three anarchists from Chicago at Wiscon, the world’s leading feminist science fiction convention.
 They sought to find a way to bring intense, thoughtful, and earnest discussion of speculative fiction and politics into their regular lives.
-Starting with an initial discussion of Samuel Delaney’s “Aye and Gomorrah”, they recruited like-minded friends and a reading list of interesting titles was compiled.
-Flyering and other networks added a variety of other individuals to the mix and the group has been going since then.
+Starting with an initial discussion of Samuel Delaney’s “Aye and Gomorrah,” they recruited like-minded friends, and a reading list of interesting titles was compiled.
+Flyering and other networks added a variety of other individuals to the mix.
+The group put on Think Galacticons in 2007, 2009, and 2011, and has been going since 2002.

-Accessibility notes: Think Galacticon and other larger events are held at ADA-compliant facilities.
-However, the monthly book group meets upstairs at Myopic Books, which does not have an elevator.
+Accessibility notes: The monthly book group meets upstairs at Myopic Books, which does not have an elevator.
 Please contact Myopic for further details about the store at (773) 862-4882.
 The bookstore is readily accessible via CTA trains and buses.
-An additional note for those with allergies: Myopic does have several cats in residence.
+An additional note for those with allergies: Myopic had a cat, but as of September, 2011, Leonard is no longer in residence.